 Fast Track Workforce Incentive Grant

-The Fast Track Workforce Incentive Grant is a new financial aid program for adults beginning with the 2019-20 academic year.
+The Fast Track Workforce Incentive Grant is a new financial aid program for adults.
 The grant addresses workforce needs by helping adults pursue a certificate, degree, or industry-recognized credential in an area designated as high need.
 Grant recipients must maintain Missouri residency and work in Missouri for three years after graduation to prevent the grant from becoming a loan that must be repaid with interest.

 Individuals who are 25 years or older or individuals who have not been enrolled in any school within the last two years can participate.